 Talking with your child and watching shows together will help encourage interactive viewing.
 You can keep the conversation simple, like asking about what’s happening in the show or delve into deeper issues, like questioning whether a character’s actions are good or bad.
 (For more ideas about questions to ask while watching together, see this post with a breakdown of questions according to your child’s age.)

-Smitherman still recalls watching shows like Nickelodeon’s Lizzie McGuire and Disney’s That’s So Raven with her two girls when they were growing up (they’re now grown).
+Smitherman still recalls watching shows like Disney’s Lizzie McGuire and That’s So Raven with her two girls when they were growing up (they’re now grown).
 When she’d see characters do questionable things on the screen, she’d ask her daughters about it.
 “When something was really off the mark, as soon as a commercial would come on I’d ask them about it,” recalls Smitherman.
 “It’s important to talk about your values with your kids, and TV shows can be one way to start that conversation.”

 Help your child think more about the characters’ actions on TV by asking them questions.
 You might try to relate the characters’ experience to your child’s.
 Has she ever had something stolen at school?
 Has he ever had someone ask him to cheat on a test?
 Has she ever said something mean about a friend?